leobudima/elogii-blog/content/bus-routing-software.md

 It's vital to plan stops that allow drivers to pull up and empty the bus at the site.

 The location has to be close to the entrance to ensure the shortest walking distance.
-And wide enough to allow the bus driver to easily manoeuvre his vehicle.
+And wide enough to allow the bus driver to easily maneuver his vehicle.

 ### Reducing the travel time to destinations